majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 For a simpler website, another option is [this html boilerplate](https://github.com/majordomo-consulting/boilerplate.html.snipcart) which can also be deployed freely to Netlify, has a simpler folder structure, and may be easier to customize.

 In either case, the annual cost for a small-medium sized business to run this application, with a custom domain, should be under $25USD.
+Free if you don't add a custom domain.

 ## ***QUICK START***